AMRC-FactoryPlus/amrc-connectivity-stack/acs-edge/docs/edge-split.md

 republish the address configuration every time it publishes a driver configuration.
 The Edge Agent MAY publish a new address configuration at any time.

+A driver receiving a `version` it does not recognise MUST set its status to `CONF`.
+A driver MUST accept and ignore additional keys it does not recognise.
+The Edge Agent MUST NOT supply additional keys except in compliance with an updated version of this specification.

+The driver SHOULD only attempt to honour a requested poll interval if its device connection provides facilities for polling a set of addresses.
+If data is not provided by the driver on time the Edge Agent MUST poll explicitly.

+If a driver is performing polling it SHOULD attempt to provide new values for all addresses in a group in quick succession.
+The Edge Agent MUST assume that any reported value stands until a new value is reported and MAY choose to batch values reported upstream over Sparkplug.

     fpEdge1/Conn/data/Data